Ozdelangel/reading-notes/README.md

 [CSS Animations and what we learned about bulding teams from google](class-14a-14b.md)

-# Code 301 Reading Notes
+# Code 301 - Intermediate Software Development

 [Components and Props](class-01-301.md)

 [States and Props](class-02-301.md)

+# Code 401 - Advanced Software Development
 About me: My name is Osborn Del Angel I am student at Code Fellows/ aspiring software developer and I currently reside in Portland, OR.